More and more people are moving from the countryside to cities. Over 70 percent of the world’s population will live in cities by 2050.

 A report from the McKinsey Global Institute estimates that cities will need to construct floor space equivalent to 85 percent of all of today’s residential and commercial building stock by 2025, making this one of the greatest challenges of our time.

 How can we move people from A to B as quickly, efficiently, safely, and comfortably as possible?
-The thyssenkrupp Test Tower in Rottweil will provide solutions to this problem from 2016.
+The thyssenkrupp Test Tower in Rottweil will provide solutions to this problem.

 Here you can see current photos and videos of the Test Tower taken by Instagram users.